Commission: Drug courts, not prisons, for abusers

 "The president needs to announce a specific dollar amount for new funding, not repurposed dollars that take away from other key health priorities," Wen said in a written statement.
 "Rhetoric alone is not enough."

-Dr. Mitchell Rosenthal, the founder of the Phoenix House substance abuse treatment organization, also expressed skepticism about the lack of new funds.
+Dr. Mitchell Rosenthal, founder of the Phoenix House substance abuse treatment organization, also expressed skepticism about the lack of new funds.
 "The White House commission on the opioid crisis has outlined many strong recommendations to combat this epidemic, but what's missing is money -- a lot more money to actually implement these proposals," he said.

+And that money needs to come from Congress, said Michael Fraser, executive director of the Association of State and Territorial Health Officials.
+"They have a year-end budget they need to finish; I think there's an opportunity to get that done.
+But December 8 is coming, and that's the target date.
+Is this more important than tax reform?
+I think so, but I'm not doing the calendar," he said.

 Christie urged Congress and the President to use "block grant" federal funding to "allow more resources to be spent on administering life-saving programs."
 That would cut through layers of red tape and help make sure money is not being wasted, he said.